franciscoabsampaio/vineyard/README.md

 Since, it's been growing rapidly and steadily, with both strong community and industry support, and industry giants like [Oracle have already made the switch](https://www.thestack.technology/oracle-dumps-terraform-for-opentofu/) to Terraform's vegan alternative.

-Thanks to the Linux foundation's methodologies, OpenTofu has already seen the introduction of long-awaited new features.
+Thanks to the Linux Foundation's methodologies, OpenTofu has already seen the introduction of long-awaited new features.

 **Of particular interest to this repository,** the ability to use the [`for_each` argument in `provider` blocks ](https://opentofu.org/docs/language/providers/configuration/#for_each-multiple-instances-of-a-provider-configuration) as of [version 1.9](https://opentofu.org/blog/opentofu-1-9-0/), a significant milestone over Hashicorp's Terraform,